microhh/readthedocs/source/setting_up_a_case/the_ini_file.rst

 ---------------------

 The ``Advec`` class computes the advection tendencies using the chosen scheme.
+Note that the ``2i3`` scheme has hyperdiffusion included that results in a smooth solution.

 +---------------------------------+--------------------+-------------------------------------------------+
 | Name                            | Default            | Description and options                         |